 What does a political consultant do all day?

 Being a Political consultant can sometimes get a bad rap.
 If you listen to some, it can seem like political consultants are just in business to give bad advice and make money off the backs of campaigns.
 But in my experience, being a political consultant is hard work that requires long hours by a group of dedicated people.
-To demonstrate this point, the following is an overview of a fictitious workday, based loosely on the typical day The Campaign Workshop's President Joe Fuld.
+To demonstrate this point, the following is an overview of a fictitious workday, based loosely on the typical day of The Campaign Workshop's President Joe Fuld.

 8:30am: The political consultant arrives at work and reviews his email.
 He fields an email from Alice Smitty, who may run for County Commissioner in Bernallio County, New Mexico.
 Alice doesn’t have a political consultant yet and needs help finding a campaign manager.
 The consultant makes a note to check in with his New Mexico contacts to see what he can do to help.